solana-labs/solana-web3.js/packages/webcrypto-ed25519-polyfill/README.md

 This package contains a polyfill that enables Ed25519 key manipulation in environments where it is not yet implemented.
 It does so by proxying calls to `SubtleCrypto` instance methods to an Ed25519 implementation in userspace.

-## Security warning
+> [!WARNING]

-Because this package's implementation of Ed25519 key generation exists in userspace, it can't guarantee that the keys you generate with it are non-exportable.
+> Because this package's implementation of Ed25519 key generation exists in userspace, it can't guarantee that the keys you generate with it are non-exportable.
 Untrusted code running in your JavaScript context may still be able to gain access to and/or exfiltrate secret key material.

 ## Usage